Skip to Content

 Terminating an Ohio Guardianship

-Under Ohio law, a guardianship is terminated whenever need for it no longer exists.
+Under Ohio law, a guardianship is terminated whenever the need for it no longer exists.
 However, this can be deceptively complex.
 What if, for example, the ward never thought the need existed in the first place, as has been the case with several high-profile celebrity guardianships in recent years?
 A Cleveland guardianship attorney will be in the best position to advise you of your rights depending on the facts and circumstances of your particular case.
 However, it’s worth noting that if a ward is intent enough on fighting guardianship to speak to an attorney, that is usually a pretty good sign of a level of competence that may speak to the court.
-After all, the vast majority of guardianships are put in place for wards who are very clearly incapcitated or otherwise unable to handle their own affairs, such as those who are comatose, or those suffering from severe dementia, or other end-of-life issues.
+After all, the vast majority of guardianships are put in place for wards who are very clearly incapacitated or otherwise unable to handle their own affairs, such as those who are comatose, or those suffering from severe dementia, or other end-of-life issues.
 There are a number of ways a guardianship is terminated in Ohio:

 • A ward is judged no longer incompetent.